 Split Tunneling (Sort Of)

-Before writing this Opera VPN review for 2024, I used the service a few times years back.
+Before writing this Opera VPN review for 2025, we used the service a few times years back.
 Looking at it now, it did update some of its features, one of which is split tunneling.
-Or should I say split tunneling: AliExpress version?

 Adding rules is pretty simple, although it seems ineffective at first.
 You just click on Add and start typing in the rule.
 You can name the rule however you want and it’ll still appear on the list.
 But to make it work, you need to type in the website address instead.